 Regulators are having to become more stringent and deliver bigger fines than ever in their endeavours to win the global fight against financial crime.
-The Fifth Money Laundering Directive (5MLD) came into force at the beginning of 2020, with no doubt a sixth in due course.
+The Fifth Money Laundering Directive (5MLD) came into force in January 2020, with 6AMLD at the end of the year.
 And the appetite for financial sanctions continues to grow.

 However, it’s not just monetary fines that companies need to be concerned with.
 In further attempts to crack down on financial crime cases like money laundering and bribery and corruption, the senior executives responsible for ensuring compliance are increasingly facing the threat of jail time.
 Repercussions are set to not just be felt at the company level, but at the individual level too.